vug/graphics-stuff/resource-abstraction-study/blog_post.md

+## TL;DR

+Beginner level C++ RAII pattern for rendering systems.

+* Implementing constructor, destructor, copy and move operations to manage resource automatically for objects created on stack.
+* Why it's better to use `shared_ptr` for wrapper classes.
+A factory function for creating wrapper objects.
+* Hints on extending into a proper asset management system.
+* Tricks for mocking a resource API,
+* writing tests with extensive debug prints,
+* detecting when copy/move assignments/constructors are called.

+## Introduction

 Currently I'm at parental leave.
 I had started working as a graphics engineer professionally last year, and worked for a solid 9 months. :-) And more than half of that time I started writing C++ for work.
 So, I'm at the beginning of my graphics programming journey.
 Slowly grasping concepts and design patterns common to rendering and why and how C++ is used commonly in this domain.

 When writing software one usually borrows certain functionalities from external libraries, or from the operating system etc. And frequently occurring usages of functionalities, or, domain specific concepts that rely on those functionalities are wrapped into abstractions, i.e. to classes that correspond to a specific concept.